Who needs an accountant for their tax return?

 Have a Professional Ally Year-Round

 Working with a professional opens the doorway to a year-round partnership that can benefit you and your business for the long haul.
 An accountant is a great tool to have for your business.
 You can refer to your new professional companion for financial questions, advice, and future years’ tax filing.
 They will also keep a record of your taxes for next year, allowing you peace of mind that your information is in good hands when you need it.

 Working with a professional this year can also help with previous years' returns.
 If there were deductions that you missed or mistakes made on your prior tax returns, an accountant can make necessary adjustments for you.
 In general, you are able to claim a refund up to three years after you have initially filed your original return, so taking a second look can be beneficial for more savings.

 Get Help With Tax Planning

-- While filing yourself can certainly get the tax job done, a professional can provide insight into important tax decisions that can make a big difference.
+While filing yourself can certainly get the tax job done, a professional can provide insight into important tax decisions that can make a big difference.
 These decisions can make big changes in how much tax you will pay over time, so it makes sense to consult with an expert who can tell you.
 Being thoughtful with your tax planning is a process that will pay off in the long haul.

 What types of accountants can help with taxes?